susanev/uw-stars-cse/TopicList.md

 * Building a robot (exercise)
 * Taijitu (exercise)
 * Digitize a painting
+* Create a visual representation of a song (exercise)
 * Custom lego family
 * Events (exercise)
 * Jumping monster